-- Empowers people to participate in designing services, decision-making and problem solving in ways that are meaningful to them. - Embraces technological innovation in information sharing and engagement, delivering online systems that enable collaborative and community-driven solutions to city problems. - Works across business, research, community and government sectors to achieve innovation in the provision and application of city data. - Given this, the City of Melbourne's specific focus over the next four years can be summarised by the following outcomes and priorities.
+- Empowers people to participate in designing services, decision-making and problem solving in ways that are meaningful to them. - Embraces technological innovation in information sharing and engagement, delivering online systems that enable collaborative and community-driven solutions to city problems. - Works across business, research, community and government sectors to achieve innovation in the provision and application of city data.

+Given this, the City of Melbourne's specific focus over the next four years can be summarised by the following outcomes and priorities.

-- People participate in co-creating Melbourne's future. - We are transparent and accountable to our community. - City of Melbourne's open data platform is available for public use. - Also a health and wellbeing priority.
+- People participate in co-creating Melbourne's future. - We are transparent and accountable to our community. - City of Melbourne's open data platform is available for public use.